-- (a) Decrease the tension of the armature spring against the armature stud toward a minimum. - (b) Decrease the tension of the shifting spring toward a minimum. - If the timer still does not operate satisfactorily, refer the matter to the supervisor. - (2) If the release requirement is not met, increase the tension of the armature spring but not sufficiently to prevent the operation of the timer.
+- (a) Decrease the tension of the armature tension spring toward a minimum. - (b) Decrease the tension of the shifting spring toward a minimum.

+If the timer still does not operate, refer the matter to the supervisor.

+(2) If the release requirement is not met, increase the tension of the armature spring but not sufficiently to prevent the operation of the timer.
 If the timer still does not release, check that requirements 2.06 and 2.07 are met and, if necessary, reposition the timer and adjust the engagement of the shifting spring with the pinion.
-If the timer still does not release refer the matter to the supervisor.
+If the timer still does not release, refer the matter to the supervisor.